 This lab explores the operation of the Transmission Control Protocol (TCP) and the User Datagram Protocol (UDP), the two transport protocols of the Internet protocol architecture.

 UDP is a simple protocol for exchanging messages from a sending application to a receiving application.
 UDP adds a small header to the message, and the resulting data unit is called a UDP segment.
 When a UDP segment is transmitted, the datagram is encapsulated in an IP header and delivered to its destination.
 There is usually one UDP segment for each application message.
-UDP does not create smaller segments from the Application data, leaving fragmentation to the IP layer so accommodate the link layer MTU size.
+UDP does not create smaller segments from the Application data, leaving fragmentation to the IP layer so(type to) accommodate the link layer MTU size.
 However, with the move to now allow IP fragmentation, UDP, like TCP, now creates smaller segments from the Application data to fit the link layer MTU when path probing is enabled.

 The operation of TCP is more complex.
 First, TCP is a connection-oriented protocol, in which a TCP client establishes a logical connection to a TCP server before data transmission can take place.
 Once a connection is established, data transfer can proceed in both directions.
 The data unit of TCP, called a TCP segment, consists of a TCP header and payload that contains application data.
 A sending application submits data to TCP as a single stream of bytes without indicating message boundaries in the byte stream.
 The TCP sender decides how many bytes are put into a segment.